m3db/build-tools/maptime/README.md

 1. Clone this repo into your $GOPATH
 2. [Make sure you have glide installed](https://github.com/Masterminds/glide)
 3. Run glide install
-4. Modify the code, add a new test file to the testfiles directory, and update the testcases in main_test.go
+4. Modify the code, add a new test file to the testdata directory, and update the testcases in main_test.go

 ### Running the tests